MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/reference.md

 ## azd up

-Initialize application, provision Azure resources, and deploy your project with a single command
+Initialize app, provision Azure resources, and deploy your project with a single command

 ### Synopsis

-Initialize the project (if the project folder has not been initialized or cloned from a template), provision Azure resources, and deploy your project with a single command.
+If the project folder hasn't been initialized or cloned from a template, the `azd up` command initializes the app.
+The command then provisions Azure resources and deploys your project.

 This command executes the following in one step: